 Villa’s habitable spaces are designed around a courtyard.
 Simple and effective planning ensures minimum wastage of space.
 All rooms are provided with ample daylight and ventilation.
-Several features such as exposed brick walls, stone masonry, courtyard, terrace garden, organic vegetable garden, verandas, balconies, bay-windows etc aims at providing a lively experience.
+Several features such as exposed brick walls, stone masonry, courtyard, terrace garden, organic vegetable garden, bay windows, verandas & balconies with Karaekudy wooden pillars and timber truss roof etc provide unique experience or natural materials and local traditions.

 This private guest house is designed in the picturesque Brooklyn coffee estates in Yercaud.
 The sloping topography and lush green estate demanded a minimalistic approach to design, where buildings are mere shelters.
 The challenge was to reduce the elements of design so that the building lose its character and give more importance to the surrounding landscape.
 Flat concrete slabs float above tiny metal columns.
 The inside and outside merge as large sliding windows connect them physically and visually.
 An attempt to design with nature to create spaces that are memorable landscapes.